theREALdebater/eclat/doc/services/servprog.md

 ### Event Forwarding

-The [Event Broker](events.md) service enables assemblies to be sent events raised by other assemblies.
+The [Event Broker](events.md) service enables partitions to be sent events raised by other partitions.

 This service is based on the ECLAT [Event](../events/events.md) infrastructure.